wonhee-lee/aims.github.io/aboutme.md

 ## Research Interests

 My research spans a range of biological and medical research challenges that are data intensive and focused on the creation of novel methodologies to advance biomedical science discovery.
-I have worked with multidisciplinary teams and engaged in data-driven translational research to develop algorithms for data analysis and software as “digital biomarkers” that help aid in diagnostics and decision making in patient care.
+I work with multidisciplinary teams and engaged in data-driven translational research to develop algorithms for data analysis and software as digital biomarkers that help aid in diagnostics and decision making in patient care.
 My research can be characterized using four keywords:
 ### Biomedical Data Analysis
 I am interested in innovative statistical signal and image processing algorithms for large-scale data analysis.